dstroot/blog-next/_posts/can-you-spot-an-underfunded-technology-dept.md

 ---
 title: Can you spot an underfunded Technology department?
 excerpt: People go into technology because they love building new things, solving business problems, and making businesses operate better.
 The last thing on earth most technologists want to say is “no”.
-When your technology starts telling you "no" it may be that they are feeling overwhelmed.
+When your technology team starts telling you no it may be that they are feeling overwhelmed.
-  There are many unintuitive signs that indicate a Technology might be underfunded, such as buying premium support contracts, or using expensive consultants.
+  There are many unintuitive signs that indicate a Technology might be overwhelmed or underfunded, such as buying premium support contracts, or using expensive consultants.
 Read on to learn the telltale signs of an underfunded Technology Organization.
 coverImage: /assets/blog/img/old-computer.jpeg
 date: "2021-06-10"